The Global FlyFisher

 - Tip the vice slightly downwards and rotate it while holding a lighter or candle flame under the glue

 - Be careful not to scorch the glue, but have it melt slightly and become smooth and perfectly rounded

 - Rotate for a bit while the glue sets

 - Drop the still warm and soft fly into a glass of cold water and leave there for half a minute

-You can select to use coloured glue, a coloured thread or you can mark the thread, eyes and hook shank with a felt tipped pen to achieve a more colourful fly.
-I use clear glue only and vary the colour by choosing materials, thread and an occasional pen job.
+You can select to use colored glue, a colored thread or you can mark the thread, eyes and hook shank with a felt tipped pen to achieve a more colorful fly.
+I use clear glue only and vary the color by choosing materials, thread and an occasional pen job.